RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 One handy thing about NVDA is that you can create a portable copy to place on a flash drive and use on any Windows computer.
 This can be useful if you need to demonstrate something on someone else’s machine, or if you yourself switch computers.

 To make a portable copy, start NVDA and open its settings (<kbd>NVDA-N</kbd>).
 Press <kbd>T</kbd> to open the tools menu.
-Arrow down to the “Create portable copy” option and press <kbd>Enter</kbd>.
+Arrow down to the "Create portable copy" option and press <kbd>Enter</kbd>.
 You can then choose a destination for this copy of NVDA.

 ### JAWS (Windows)